-Though most associate the state of Oregon with year-round rain, that famous trail, Portland hipsters, and the great outdoors, for every natural wonder and historic landmark, Oregon has a creepy tale or eerie legend lurking just below the surface.
-There are fiery town curses, dead volcanoes haunted by imps, and even a few famous ghosts lurking around the state.
+Though most associate the state of Oregon with year-round rain, that famous trail, Portland hipsters, and the great outdoors, for every natural wonder and historic landmark, Oregon has creepy tales and eerie legends lurking just below the surface.
+There are fiery town curses, inactive volcanoes haunted by imps, and even a few famous ghosts lurking around the state.
 Whether you find yourself out at sea or grabbing a slice of pizza in downtown Portland, no corner of Oregon is undeserving of a good haunting.

 Some of these tales are pure urban legends and hand-me-down stories based on strange coincidences.
 Yet many of these incidents are rooted in historical fact, with strange and unexplainable details that even the greatest skeptic couldn’t just explain away.
 These spooky Oregon stories are quite unlike anything you’ve heard before - take a look at the list and you’ll find a truly haunted past and present.

 Today, the hotel is up and running once more - but the spooky stories haven't ceased.
-Many report seeing the ghost of a gardener - who committed suicide on the property - tending to his work, even in death.
+Many report seeing the ghost of a gardener - who took his on the property - tending to his work, even in the afterlife.

-Over the years there have been similar sightings with only slight differences.
+Over the years, there have been similar sightings with only slight differences.
 Locals banded together on a monster hunt, hoping to capture the Conser Lake Monster - but with no success.
-Today, Conser Lake is privately owned an inaccessible, meaning the Monster's whereabouts may forever remain a mystery.
+Today, Conser Lake is privately owned and inaccessible, meaning the monster's whereabouts may forever remain a mystery.